 Increase in Pension Age from 2020

 - From 2020, the pension age will start to rise.
 It will go up, over time, from 65 to 70 years old.
-If you were born before 1 January 1955 the pension age will increase by 2 months annually, beginning on 1 March 2020.
+If you were born after 1 January 1955 the pension age will increase by 2 months annually, beginning on 1 March 2020.
 A pension age calculator and a pension age table is provided in the downloads section on this page.

 - The detailed legislation setting out the change to the pension age can be found in Billet I of 26 January 2016 which is provided in the downloads section of this page.